-The Board of Directors convened 13 times during 2015.
-The average attendance at Board meetings was about 95%.
-Besides the regular annual meeting topics during the financial year, key priorities in 2015 included long term strategy related topics, acquisition of the WWRD group of companies (WWRD) and its portfolio of iconic luxury home and lifestyle brands and the restructuring program to optimize the global supply chain.
+The Board of Directors convened 11 times during 2016.
+The average attendance at Board meetings was 100%.
+Besides the regular annual meeting topics during the financial year, key priorities in 2016 included long term strategy related topics, the restructuring program and the company reorganizations relating to the Group's transformation process and a new organizational structure planned for the year 2017.

-Meeting activity and meeting attendance of the Board of Directors 2015
+Meeting activity and meeting attendance of the Board of Directors 2016